 H2 blockers reduce the amount of acid made by your stomach.
 They are used in conditions where it is helpful to reduce stomach acid.
-For example, for acid reflux which causes heartburn.
+For example, to help with acid reflux which causes heartburn.
 Most people who take H2 blockers do not develop any side-effects.

 What are H2 blockers?

 H2 blockers are a group of medicines that reduce the amount of acid produced by the cells in the lining of the stomach.
 They are also called 'histamine H2-receptor antagonists' but are commonly called H2 blockers.
-They include cimetidine, famotidine, nizatidine and ranitidine, and have various different brand names.
+They include cimetidine (Tagamet®), famotidine, nizatidine, and have various different brand names.

 How do H2 blockers work?

 Your stomach normally produces acid to help with the digestion of food and to kill germs (bacteria).
 This acid is corrosive so your body produces a natural mucous barrier which protects the lining of the stomach from being worn away (eroded).

 In some people this barrier may have broken down allowing the acid to damage the stomach, causing an ulcer.
 In others there may be a problem with the muscular band at the top of the stomach (the sphincter) that keeps the stomach tightly closed.
 This may allow the acid to escape and irritate the gullet (oesophagus).
 This is called 'acid reflux', which can cause heartburn and/or inflammation of the gullet (oesophagitis).